 And what about “concomitants”, what are they?

 Sometimes body language tells us what we need to know.
 Bryonia patients are lying perfectly still.
-Any movement makes them worse, even answering quesitons makes them worse!
+Any movement makes them worse, even answering questions makes them worse!
 Colocynthis and Mag-phos. patients are bent over double.
 Shana recently got Mag-phos. for menstrual cramps just because I found her bent over double!
-Gelsemium patients tend to answer every question with the word, “Huh…?” because they’re stuporous; or, they start to answer and don’t finish.
+Gelsemium patients tend to answer every question with the word, “Huh…?” because they’re stuporous; or, they start to answer and don’t finish their sentence.
 Nux vomica patients are rudely barking orders at people (“I’m still waiting for that glass of water I asked for two seconds ago!”).
-Arsenicum patients are begging you not to leave! (“Can’t you just stay for one more minute?”)
+Arsenicum patients are begging you not to leave because they’re so afraid to be alone! (“Can’t you just stay for one more minute?”)

 Do you need to know anything else besides the Big 4?